waggle-sensor/beekeeper-manifest/README.md

 make start
 ```

-Once the services have started, perform database migrations:
+Once the services have started, perform database migrations and prep static content:
 ```
 make migrate
+make collectstatic
 ```

-Create superuser to login to `/admin/` page:
+If you plan on logging in to the admin page `/admin/`, you'll need to create a superuser:
 ```
 make createsuperuser
 ```

 The last command will prompt you for the admin username and password.

-* Your Django server will run on `http://localhost:8000/`.
+Your Django server will run on `http://localhost:8000/`.
 Head over to your browser and enter `http://localhost:8000/admin` to access the admin page.
 Enter the account and password you created at the last step to log in.

 ## Initialize Sage node and sensor data